tiagocbarbosa/viacep-cucumber/README.md

 ```

 ## Acknowledgments
 That is pretty much it.
 Did you like my project?
-Star it and send me an invitation on my [LinkedIn](www.linkedin.com/in/tiagocastrobarbosa).
+Star it and connect with me on my [LinkedIn profile](www.linkedin.com/in/tiagocastrobarbosa).

 ## References
 [ViaCEP API document](https://viacep.com.br/)